 If you are taking it for gout or high uric acid level, you should start with 100 mg daily.
 The dose is then adjusted according to the urate concentration in your blood.
 The maintenance dose is 100-300 daily for mild cases and may increase up to 600 mg daily for moderate to severe cases.
 A dose larger than 300 mg should be taken in divided doses.
 The maximum daily dose is 900 mg.

 If you are taking it for high uric acid levels due to chemotherapy, you should take 600-800 mg daily in divided doses 2-3 days before the chemotherapy.

 If you are taking it for recurrent calcium oxalate kidney stones, you should take 200-300 mg daily in single or divided doses.

 What are the side effects of Allopurinol?

-Common side effects of Allopurinol include nausea, vomiting and rash.
-If rash occurs, you should discontinue the therapy immediately and tell your doctor.
+Common side effects of Allopurinol include nausea, vomiting, and rash.
+If a rash occurs, you should discontinue the therapy immediately and tell your doctor.
 If the rash is mild, your doctor may re-introduce the treatment carefully.

 Where to buy Allopurinol in Hong Kong?

-In Hong Kong, Allopurinol is an over-the-counter medicine and can be purchased without a prescription in a pharmacy by speaking with the pharmacist.
+In Hong Kong, Allopurinol is an over-the-counter medicine that can be purchased without a prescription from any retail outlet in Hong Kong.
+This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.